 1.How is custom defined in carbide cutting tools?

 But what is a custom carbide cutting tool, and what makes it so special?
-Those who have processed hydraulic manifold will immediately think of the transplant tool for producing SAE and MS style fluid connections.
+Those who have processed hydraulic manifold will immediately think of the transplanting tool for producing SAE and MS-style fluid connections.
 Although not strictly customized (most are available in stock), these versatile knives are reamed, reamed, chamfered, and spotted in one operation and are a good example when a store takes a customized route.
 However, the term is used to describe the production of hydraulic elements far beyond this pillar.
 It may mean that an external groove cutter is inserted after chamfering the top of the groove to cut it.
-It can also be an extended length drill, an end mill with an additional flute or material specific geometry, a shape mill for a special shape, a proprietary thread form, or a one-off version of the transplant tool just described.
+It can also be an extended length drill, an end mill with an additional flute or material-specific geometry, a shape mill for a special shape, a proprietary thread form, or a one-off version of the transplanting tool just described.

 - End mills have cutting teeth at both ends, allowing end cutting and peripheral cutting.
 The center cut type allows cross milling and cross milling.

 - Frontier: Select sharp edges for faster speed.
 Select radial edge to extend tool life.

 - Shank diameter: Select the largest available diameter to maximize rigidity and reduce axial deflection and flutter.

 - The number of slots: Select fewer slots for milling of softer materials at higher speeds and feed more chip space or when machine horsepower is limited.